0x29aNull/DarkVoid/DV-Episode3.md

 Since we're here..
 I run my box as a headless box so I also added an SSH port forward as well in case i need to do any additional configuration or maintenance.
 Setting up SSH on Void is as easy as running ````ln -s /etc/sv/sshd/ /var/service/````
-, Although I highly recommend changing the default port from 22 to something higher, So you arent attacked.
+, Although I highly recommend changing the default port from 22 to a higher port, so you aren't attacked.